vasilyl1/regex-tutorial/README.md

 Regular expressions are used with the RegExp methods test() and exec() and with the String methods match(), replace(), search(), and split().
 Formal definitions and examples can be looked up at [MDN Web Docs](#https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

+When creating regular expressions, there certainly be a need to check and debug how it is working.
+The author of this manual has used the following resource which he would be at liberty to recommend for other developers to use: [RegExpr](#https://regexr.com/)

 ## Table of Contents

 - [Regex Components](#Regex%20Components)